Coleford Railway: Monmouth Railway

-Coleford, Monmouth, Usk & Pontypool Railway
+Coleford, Monmouth, Usk and Pontypool Railway

-A group of promoters formulated a plan to build what became the Coleford, Monmouth, Usk & Pontypool Railway (CMU&PR); it was to run from Coleford through Monmouth to near Pontypool, joining the Newport, Abergavenny and Hereford Railway at Little Mill.
+A group of promoters formulated a plan to build what became the Coleford, Monmouth, Usk and Pontypool Railway (CMU&PR); it was to run from Coleford through Monmouth to near Pontypool, joining the Newport, Abergavenny and Hereford Railway at Little Mill.
 This would give a more convenient railway connection for mineral traffic from the Forest of Dean to the ironworks of Nantyglo, Ebbw Vale, and Dowlais.
 The company planned to acquire the portion of the Monmouth Railway between Coleford and Monmouth, and convert it to edge railway operation.

-The Coleford, Monmouth, Usk and Pontypool Railway Act secured royal assent on 20 August 1853.
+The Coleford, Monmouth, Usk and Pontypool Railway Act 1853 (16 & 17 Vict. c. ccxvii) secured royal assent on 20 August 1853.
 Construction at the west end took place promptly, and the line from Little Mill to Usk opened for traffic on 2 June 1856.
 The Newport, Abergavenny and Hereford Railway worked the line.

 The eastern section posed more problems, with tunnels at Usk and Monmouth, and a large river bridge at Monmouth.
 On 12 October 1857 the line was completed as far as the Troy station at Monmouth.
 From that date the company worked its own trains, using two locomotives hired in from the Newport, Abergavenny and Hereford Railway.

-The construction had been expensive, and the Company reconsidered the likely cost of the conversion of the Monmouth Railway.
+The construction had been expensive, and the company reconsidered the likely cost of the conversion of the Monmouth Railway.
 As a 3 ft 6in gauge horse-operated plateway, there were numerous sharp curves, unsuitable for locomotive operation, and the tunnel was of a small profile.
 The plateway permanent way would have required conversion for full railway operation with locomotives.
 After considerable deliberation the CMU&PR decided to build the river bridge at Monmouth (itself an expensive undertaking) but to make an interchange with the Monmouth Railway at Wyesham, transshipping there, but not proceeding further.

 The bridge and extension to Wyesham were opened on 1 July 1861.